DUO - Two Factor Authentication

 - You will be required to use DUO 2FA when accessing DCU Apps when you are not on a DCU campus.

-- If you are working on campus and connected to the DCU network, you will not be prompted to authenticate using DUO.
+- If you are working on a campus and connected to the DCU network, you will not be prompted to authenticate use DUO.